-You should discuss your selection of topics with your supervisor and counsellor.
 You must provide evidence of a planned, systematic approach to your choice, making clear the relationship between the topics and the development of the competency.

 You must evaluate the benefits of your PQSL and provide evidence of this as part of your final assessment submissions, showing the key learning gained from each element.
-Private study and structured reading is acceptable as part of your PQSL but should not be more than two thirds of the total hours required in any 12 months of structured training.
+Private study and structured reading is acceptable as part of your PQSL but should not be more than two thirds of the total hours required.